external-mirrors/pleroma/docs/configuration/cheatsheet.md

 * `args`: List of actions for the `mogrify` command like `"strip"` or `["strip", "auto-orient", {"implode", "1"}]`.

+#### Pleroma.Upload.Filter.HeifToJpeg

+This filter converts HEIC/HEIF files commonly found on MacOS/iOS to JPEGs.

+No specific configuration.

 ## Email

 ### Pleroma.Emails.Mailer